 However, these aren’t the most fun things to do for children.
 To motivate them to brush and floss, you can use a timer.
 This timer will make brushing and flossing more of a game for them as they race against the clock to finish.
 You can also make it into a competition between siblings or friends.

 For flossing, you can make it easier for the kids to get in between their teeth by using a kid-friendly flosser that sprays water.
-The water pressure will help dislodge any food particles or plaque stuck between the teeth.
+The water pressure will help dislodge any food particles, or plaque stuck between the teeth.

 2. Bring Them to a Pediatric Dentist for Checkups

-While you can bring your kid to any dentist practitioner, a pediatric or children’s dentist is the best one.
+While you can bring your kid to any dentist practitioner, a pediatric or children’s dentist is the best.
 This specialist works on the oral health needs of children.
 They can provide advice and tips on motivating your kids to take care of their teeth and answer any questions you may have about these things.

 A pediatric dental clinic also provides a conducive environment for children.
 It is often colorful and lively, with fun decorations all around.
 The furniture inside the clinic is also designed for children’s use to make them feel more comfortable.